 - When do you feel most stuck (think situations, time of day, activities)?

 - How do these feelings manifest in my body?
-Noticing physical sensations can help you recognize emotions early, and if you make this a practice, you might find some patterns (for example, that knot in my stomach always signals anxiety).
+Noticing physical sensations can help you recognize emotions early, and if you make this a practice, you might find some patterns (for example, that knot in my stomach always signals anxiety, or that interrupted sleep pattern always signals I am too stressed out which could lead to burnout).

 Step #2: Understand The Root Causes